 Any concerns that a child is being or is at risk of being sexually or criminally exploited should be passed without delay to the DSL.
-St John's is aware there is a clear link between regular school absence/truanting, CSE and CCE.
+St John's School is aware there is a clear link between regular school absence/truanting, CSE and CCE.
 Staff should consider a child to be at potential CSE/CCE risk in the case of regular school absence/truanting and make reasonable enquiries with the child and parents to assess this risk.

-The DSL will report immediately to the MARU on all occasions when there is a concern that a child is being or is at risk of being sexually or criminally exploited, or where indicators have been observed that are consistent with a child who is being or who is at risk of being sexually or criminally exploited.
+The DSL will use the MARU on all occasions when there is a concern that a child is being or is at risk of being sexually or criminally exploited, or where indicators have been observed that are consistent with a child who is being or who is at risk of being sexually or criminally exploited.
+The MARU will indicate to the DSLaction that should be taken.
+If the DSL is in any doubt she/he will contact MARU for consultation.

-In all cases if the assessment identified any level of concern, the DSL should contact their local MACE13

-(Missing & Child Exploitation) and email the completed Safer Me assessment along with a MASH enquiry form.
+In all cases if the assessment identified any level of concern, the DSL should contact their local MACE13 (Missing & Child Exploitation) and email the completed Safer Me assessment along with a MARU enquiry form.
 If a child is in immediate danger the police should be called on 999.
 Concerns must also be recorded on the school's CPOMs system.